The 3 reasons why students don't read in English

 Also, try to choose topics on diverse topics (giving them articles to read on the arts, science, sports, social issues etc...).
 By doing this you will broaden their range and knowledge of vocabulary, which is essential for them to improve their English.

 There is one topic which I personally recommend that you don't give them any articles on, and that is religion.
-I unfortunately did once and it caused some problems for both me and damaged the relationship of some of my students in the class which I gave it to them to read.
+I unfortunately did once and it caused some problems for both me and damaged the relationship of some of my students in the class which I used it in.
 So, stay away from this topic.

-Giving my students these types of articles to read at home (and subsequently talk about in class) has greatly helped them to improve their level of the language.
-And I strongly recommend you do the same yourself.
+Giving my students articles to read at home (and subsequently talk about in class) has greatly helped them to improve their level of the language.
+And I strongly recommend you do the same yourself with yours.